 Winning first prize

-Like the tragedies, Greek comedies were performed in a competition, which was itself part of a religious festival.
+Like the tragedies, Greek comedies were performed in a competition.
+This contest was itself part of a religious festival.
 Aristophanes often won these competitions, so the judges must have thought his plays were good.

 Greek Theatre, by Stewart Ross (1999).
 Easy reading.